On Idol Worship in Metal

 end up being somewhat damaging.

-can.
-Often, when someone finds that they really relate to something on what they feel to be a deep level, they may imagine
+others can.
+Often, when someone finds that they really relate to something on what they feel to be a deep level, they may

-that this connection runs deeper and that the artist much be just like them, if they are thinking or feeling similar things.
+imagine that this connection runs deeper and that the artist much be just like them, if they are thinking or feeling similar

-However, this is already based on superficial information, as there is no real way to know if these are even genuine sentiments
+things.
+However, this is already based on superficial information, as there is no real way to know if these are even genuine

-being expressed through the music.
-It very well could be that the message being espoused is metaphorical or that the band
+sentiments being expressed through the music.
+It very well could be that the message being espoused is metaphorical or that

-in question is simply creating an image for themselves.
-And even still, it may be that the listeners are taking the art much
+the band in question is simply creating an image for themselves.
+And even still, it may be that the listeners are taking the

-more seriously than the actual creator.
-This is the case in many instances, as the true meaning behind this musical expression
+art much more seriously than the actual creator.
+This is the case in many instances, as the true meaning behind this musical

-may not be as clear-cut as people think.
-In the case of Venom, Cronos has stated that the Norwegian Black Metallers took the
+expression may not be as clear-cut as people think.
+In the case of Venom, Cronos has stated that the Norwegian Black Metallers

-message too literally and did not even support the burning of churches.
-Not even a decade earlier, this same guy was singing,
+took the message too literally and did not even support the burning of churches.
+Not even a decade earlier, this same guy

-"Light the fires now... we're going to burn this place to the ground" and "I am possessed by all that is evil... the death
+was singing, "Light the fires now... we're going to burn this place to the ground" and "I am possessed by all that is evil...

-of your god I demand".
+the death of your god I demand".
 Clearly, there is a lot of room for different interpretations.
-There is also the possibility that most
+There is also the possibility

-people are incredibly fake, musicians included.
+that most people are incredibly fake, musicians included.
 This is not to say that all musicians are scum.
-Of course, that would be an
+Of course, that

-unfair generalization.
+would be an unfair generalization.
 However, they are merely human and most people are foul creatures.
-This would seem to indicate that
+This would seem to indicate

-more of them are attention-seeking, self-serving pieces of garbage than we would like to acknowledge.
-A large number of them
+that more of them are attention-seeking, self-serving pieces of garbage than we would like to acknowledge.
+A large number

 They eagerly welcome all the support they can get, early on in their careers and then quickly forget those people once they